JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 To make your application work on both iOS and Android, you will:

 1. Learn how to evaluate your project as a candidate for a KMP migration.
-2. See how to separate modules into potentially cross-platform and platform-specific.
+2. See how to separate Gradle modules into cross-platform and platform-specific.
    For Jetcaster, we were able to make most business logic modules multiplatform, except for some lower-lever system calls that need to be programmed separately for iOS and Android.
 3. Follow the process of making business logic modules multiplatform one by one: